davidmoten/jax-maven-plugin/README.md

 ```

 ## Using JAXB extensions

+Note: only valid pre migration to Jakarta dependencies.
+To use *jaxb2-basics* you'll need to use version 0.1.8 of *jax-maven-plugin*. version 0.2 of *jax-maven-plugin* is not compatible with *jaxb2-basics*.

 If you add dependencies to the classpath used by `xjc` and include the `-extension` flag then you can customise the generated code.
 To add dependencies to the classpath of `xjc` use the `<dependencies>` element as below (let's add the [*jaxb2-basics*](https://github.com/highsource/jaxb2-basics/wiki/Using-JAXB2-Basics-Plugins) dependency):

 ```xml